ArKade523/fpp-nodes/README.md

 This Electron app is designed to interface with the F' (F-Prime) flight software framework.
 It provides functionality to generate .fpp files and graphically display the topology of the component-based design.

+__NOTE__: This project is currently nonfunctional and exists as a proof of concept

 ## Prerequisites

 Before running the Electron app, make sure you have the following dependencies installed: